 Away from the office, Morgan, along with her husband and children, enjoys the great outdoors, including hiking, paddle boarding, and shellfishing.

 Marisa is an Island native and a MVRHS graduate.
 She attended University of Notre Dame, where she studied and graduated from their School of Architecture.During her tenure there she spent a year abroad studying architecture and design in Rome.

 She is inspired by the historical works of McKim, Mead & White, Mies van der Rohe, Antoni Gaudi, and H.H.
 Richardson.
 When Marisa's not behind the desk working on blueprints, she enjoys a good book, British television, and knitting.

-She and her husband live in Oak Bluffs.
+She lives with her family in Oak Bluffs.

 marisa higham burt